Hi-Click-To-Learn-More-Snthwave/Hi-Welcome-from-PT-/README.md

 !!!SOMETHINGS TO NOTE!!!

-I'm taken so don't bother asking for an erp
+I don't erp so don't ask

 NO MINORS PLEASE!
 For obvious reasons I don't want my friends list to contain minors